 |7||Protected from immersion in water with a depth of up to 1 meter (or 3.3 feet) for up to 30 mins.||30 mins||Rain, splashing and accidental submersion.|

 |8||Protected from immersion in water with a depth of more than 1 meter (manufacturer must specify exact depth).||Varies||Rain, splashing and accidental submersion.|

-FS.COM provides IP67 waterproof fiber optic patch cable, including simplex, duplex, 12 fibers, 24 fibers, and various kinds of connect interfaces are optional, such as LC-LC fiber patch cord, SC-SC fiber patch cord, MPO-MPO fiber patch cord, etc. Other degrees of waterproof fiber optic patch cords can also be customized.
-Our waterproof fiber patch cables are designed with strong PU jacket and armored structure, which can resist high temperature and fit for harsh environment.
-Our IP67 waterproof fiber patch cords are featured with high temperature stability and low insertion loss.
+Take FS.COM as exmaple, it provides IP67 waterproof fiber optic patch cable, including simplex, duplex, 12 fibers, 24 fibers, and various kinds of connect interfaces are optional, such as LC-LC fiber patch cord, SC-SC fiber patch cord, MPO-MPO fiber patch cord, etc. Other degrees of waterproof fiber optic patch cords can also be customized.
+Its waterproof fiber patch cables are designed with strong PU jacket and armored structure, which can resist high temperature and fit for harsh environment.
+Its IP67 waterproof fiber patch cords are featured with high temperature stability and low insertion loss.
 It is also very convenient to install these waterproof, dust-proof and corrosion-resistant patch cords.
 The plug and socket design can be used to extend the cable length.
 They are very suitable for FTTH (fiber to the home) and LAN (local area network) applications.